leocavalcante/siler/docs/README.md

 > Simplicity is the ultimate sophistication. – <cite>Leonardo Da Vinci</cite>

-You can use it within your framework or as kind of standalone micro-framework:
+You can use it within your framework or as a kind of standalone micro-framework:

 What can be done with Siler?